-Yoga for Stronger Arms
+Yoga for Slim Arms

 The arms are firmly attached through the shoulder girdle to the rib cage for a stronger hold.
 Humerus is the name of the long, single bone of the upper arm.
 This bone extends from the scapula in the shoulder girdle to the elbow joint of the upper limbs.
 Scapula, triangular bone also known as the shoulder blade is placed laterally in the upper posterior part of the rib cage.

 On the other hand latissimus dorsi, pectorals, deltoids, and the rotator cuff muscles help the humerus to lift, drop and rotate the upper arms at the shoulder.
 The Form arm is made up of two bones which run parallel to each other; radius and ulna.
 Ulna is larger and longer than the radius as it extends past to the humerus forming the bony tip of the elbow.

 Triceps muscles are present in the back of the upper arm and their function is to extend the arm at the elbow joint.
 Brachioradialis is the muscle located at the elbow end of the forearm and its function is similar to biceps brachii to rotate the forearm and flex the elbow joint when required.
 The muscle around the wrist is called extensor carpi radialis longus and deltoids are control the movements of the shoulder, help rotate the arms in, out and lift the arm in different directions.

-How Yoga Exercises for Arms work?
+Yoga Exercises for Arms

 Yoga arm balances work by applying the body weight along the length of the arms, the body stands inverted over the arms raised vertically over the mat.
 All the yoga asanas for the arms which keep the rest of the body above the mat help develop the three major muscles – the biceps, triceps, and the deltoids – help increase the strength of the arms and the shoulders.

 Not only the inverted asanas, but even the standing poses which fall under yoga for slim arms category enhances the tone of the muscles of the arms as they are held stretched in position against the force of gravity.
-The strength in the torso muscle is the prerequisite for being able to attempt any exercises under yoga for biceps and triceps, the muscles around the torso act as an anchor to the movements of the arms while one practices any yoga exercises for arms.
+The strength in the torso muscle is the prerequisite for being able to attempt any exercises under yoga for biceps and triceps, the muscles around the torso act as an anchor to the movements of the arms (Abduction and Adduction) while one practices any yoga exercises for arms.